phalcon/documentation/docs/image.md

 ### `newInstance`

-The [Phalcon\Image\ImageFactory][image-imagefactory] offers an easy way to create image adapter objects.
+The [Phalcon\Image\ImageFactory][image-imagefactory] offers a way to create image adapter objects.
 There are two adapters already preset for you:

 - `gd`- [Phalcon\Image\Adapter\Gd][image-adapter-gd]
 - `imagick` - [Phalcon\Image\Adapter\Imagick][image-adapter-imagick]

 Calling `newInstance()` with the relevant key as well as parameters will return the relevant adapter.
 The factory always returns a new instance of [Phalcon\Image\Adapter\AdapterInterface][image-adapter-adapterinterface].

 ```php
 <?php